 Lakeville, MN Community Guide for the Minneapolis Area

 Located just 23 miles south of downtown Minneapolis, Lakeville is a Dakota County suburb that is quite popular among buyers.
-In fact, it is considered one of the fastest growing cities in the Minneapolis-Saint Paul metropolitan area, with a population of around 68,000 in 2021 – up from 56,000 in 2010.
+In fact, it is one of the faster growing cities in the Minneapolis-Saint Paul metropolitan area, with a population of around 68,000 in 2021 – up from 56,000 in 2010.

 A Brief History of Lakeville